Calculating nonadiabatic couplings and Berry's phase by variational quantum eigensolvers: Numerical simulations for NACs and Berry's phase

 The results of the numerical calculation are shown in Fig.~\ref{fig: result NAC}.
 We calculate the 1-NAC $d_{02}$ and 2-NAC $D_{02}$ between the ground state $i=0$ ($S_0$ state) and the excited state $i=2$ ($S_2$ state) as well as the DBOC of the ground state ($S_0$ state).
 The results are in agreement with the values computed by numerical differentiation of the full configuration interaction (Full-CI) results based on the definition of the NACs (Eq.~\eqref{eq: 1-NAC def} and Eq.~\eqref{eq: 2-NAC def} in the main text).
-In addition, the result shown in the right bottom panel of Fig.~\ref{fig: result NAC} exhibits the shift of the equilibrium distance from $0.7349\AA$ to $0.7348\AA$ by considering the DBOC based on Eq.~\eqref{eq: 2-NAC VQE} when $k=l=0$.
+In addition, the result shown in Fig.~\ref{fig: result NAC}(c) exhibits the shift of the equilibrium distance from $0.7349\AA$ to $0.7348\AA$ by considering the DBOC based on Eq.~\eqref{eq: 2-NAC VQE} when $k=l=0$.
+As mentioned in the main text, the 2-NAC also has indefinite sign, thus here we determine sign by considering the continuity of the 2-NAC with respect to the nuclear coordinate.